fluidity-money/fluidity-app/lib/README.md

 use it**.

 This microservice library contains code that's used internally within Fluidity's backend systems.
-Usecases include statistics, beta and feature rollout and more.
+Usecases include statistics, feature rollout and more.
 Though not intended to be used publicly, this code can be open sourced.